-This is an intensive training that focuses on teaching the AutPlay Therapy protocol, an integrative family play therapy approach to working with autistic children and adolescents, neurodivergent children, children with developmental disabilities and their families.
-AutPlay Therapy emphasizes a neurodiversity affirming an informed approach and harnesses the therapeutic powers of play to help address mental health issues for autistic children and their families.
+This is an intensive training that focuses on teaching the AutPlay Therapy protocol, an integrative family play therapy approach to working with autistic children and adolescents, neurodivergent children, children with developmental disabilities, and their families.
+AutPlay Therapy emphasizes neurodiversity affirming an informed approach and harnesses the therapeutic powers of play to help address mental health issues for autistic children and their families.
 This training presents an overview of autism and other neurodevelopmental disorders.
-How to build relationship and assess (utilizing several AutPlay inventories) for target goal areas is covered along with parent and child co-change agent processes.
+How to build relationships and assess (utilizing several AutPlay inventories) for target goal areas is covered along with parent and child co-change agent processes.
 Goal areas of connection, emotional regulation, and social navigation are described with example play therapy interventions for each area.
 The three progressive phases are presented (intake and assessment, structured play interventions, and termination).

-Parent/family/child involvement is explained with protocol for working with parents and children as partners in the process.
-The AutPlay Therapy Follow Me Approach is explained which details how to work with children with little to no engagement and attunement ability creating special play times to improve connection and relationship development.
+Parent/family/child involvement is explained with a protocol for working with parents and children as partners in the process.
+The AutPlay Therapy Follow Me Approach is explained which details how to work with children with little to no engagement and attunement ability creating special playtimes to improve connection and relationship development.
 Additional components such as theoretical underpinnings, understanding dysregulation, improving regulation ability, research, and case examples are covered.
 Several play therapy interventions are explained and demonstrated through session video clips.
 Experiential activities are presented, and case conceptualization and planning are discussed.

 Once you have registered for the training, you will be emailed a pre-training form with a few instructions before your two-day in-person training.
 This includes instructions for purchasing and reading the book AutPlay Therapy for Children and Adolescents on the Autism Spectrum by Robert Jason Grant prior to your training.